TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project3-ImbalancedClassification/doc/project3_desc.md

 In this project, we will carry out **model evaluation and selection** for predictive analytics on an imbalanced image data.
 As data scientists, we often need to **evaluate** different modeling/analysis strategies and decide what is the best.
 Such decisions need to be supported by sound evidence in the form of *model assessment, validation and comparison*.
 In addition, we also need to **communicate our decision and supporting evidence** clearly and convincingly in an accessible fashion.

 #### Challenge
-For this project, you will receive a set of 3,000 facial images with 2 different types of emotions(the link would be posted on piazza and coursework assignment).
+For this project, you will receive a set of 3,000 facial images with 2 different types of emotions(the link would be posted on piazza).
 These two links lead to **identical** data.
 The data is imbalanced with a class ratio of about 4: 1 for compound emotions and simple (basic) emotions.

 Your client is interested in creating an mobile AI program that **accurately recognizes the emotion from facial images**.